 Harkness had Su Lin checked out by a doctor

 Unwilling to part with Su Lin, Harkness let the ship sail without her, staying in customs all night until the animal was released.
 She was able to get Su Lin out of the Middle Kingdom listed as a dog.
-Upon arrival, she became the first person to bring a live giant panda to the US.
+Upon arrival in the US, she became the first person to bring a live giant panda to the country.

-The media circus followed Harkness to New York, where she became a press sensation as reporters were eager to find out more about the first giant panda to arrive in the West.
+The media circus followed Harkness to New York, where she became a press sensation, with reporters eager to find out more about the first giant panda to arrive in the West.

 For the first few months, Harkness kept Su Lin in her New York City apartment while she looked for someone to buy the cub.